Main Content

 IMG_8564

-The Stunning Christmas Tree at the La Quinta Resort
+The Stunning Christmas Tree At The La Quinta Resort

 We met our friends at the bar and enjoyed bartender Brian’s excellent libations.
 Moscow Mule, Old Fashioned, Cabernet and a specialty drink with a sugar rim featuring X Fusion, a pink liqueur with a premium vodka base that is infused with Provence blood orange, mango, and passion fruit flavors were some of the favorites.